Bachelor of Business – Economics major

 To ensure our students are at the forefront of their profession, RMIT incorporates new and emerging technologies in economic and business analysis in our delivery.

-This innovative approach to education and training is part of our commitment to providing graduates with real-world skills.
+This innovative approach to education and training is part of our commitment to providing graduates with real-world skills that are globally transferable.

 The Economics major equips students with the confidence to apply their knowledge and skills for career progression in both the private and public sectors.
 This involves both a broad-based multidisciplinary approach and the opportunity for focused, professional skill-building in key areas of economics, analytics and behavioural science.